dtrelogan/react-formstate/docs/howItWorks.md

 }
 ```

-the change handler updates form state by making an appropriate call to setState. suppose name is updated to an empty string:
+the change handler updates form state by making an appropriate call to setState. suppose name, a required field, is updated to an empty string:

 ```es6
 this.setState(